JellyRollJunior/chiikawa-i-spy/README.md

 ### Backend TODOS

 -   ~~create player object to store player session data~~
--   pass jsonwebtoken with player object to user on POST /games/:gameId
+-   ~~pass jsonwebtoken with player object to user on POST /games/:gameId~~
     -   ~~create POST /players route~~
+    -   ~~pass new token with new player data to user through token~~
+-   Return updated token to user on POST /targets/:targetId on successful guess
     -   Implement jsonwebtoken decryption + encryption methods
+        -   ~~retrieveToken~~
+        -   verifyToken
+    - on successful guess
+        -   add target found to player token data
-    -   ~~pass new token with new player data to user through token~~
+        -   sign token and pass new token to client

 ### Reminder!